sways in the shallow subtidal surge

 Main Threats

 None significant.
-Localised threats include coastal development, pollution, sedimentation from land clearance, and climate change affecting water temperature and storm intensity.
+Localised threats include coastal development, pollution, sedimentation from land clearance, and climate change affecting water temperature.

 Population

 Not Threatened.
-Common on exposed rocky reefs throughout New Zealand, particularly in the South Island and Stewart Island.
-Often forms dense beds that dominate the shallow subtidal zone.
+Common on exposed rocky reefs throughout New Zealand.
+Particularly in South Island and Stewart Island.
+Often forms dense beds.

 Conservation Status